 What We Did in November

-During our November trip, we stayed in Hotel Milla Montis in Meransen (Maranza), a South Tyrolean village above Val Pusteria and Valle Isarco, just outside of the Dolomites.
+During our first November trip, we stayed in Hotel Milla Montis in Meransen (Maranza), a South Tyrolean village above Val Pusteria and Valle Isarco, just outside of the Dolomites.
 Here’s our candid Hotel Milla Montis Review.

 Our intention was to relax and fully enjoy the half-board experience, rather than undertake strenuous hikes.
 Nonetheless, we walked across the Lรผsner Alm mountain pastures along the Dolorama trail, hiked the Adolf Munkel Trail (for the third time), and watched the sunset in Santa Maddalena.